 When assembling cooking gear, forget the conveniences of home.
 Your gear box should include only essential pots, plates and utensils.
 Use one storage container to combine dry food and kitchen gear.
-Backpackers favor lightweight all-in-one kits, but car campers have more options.
+Backpackers favor lightweight all-in-one kits, but car campers have more leeway.

-Avoid glass.
+By all means, avoid glass.
 It’s dangerous in a campsite.

 Cooking utensils – Often, just a serving spoon will do if you stick to one-pot meals.
-I also carry a spatula and tongs to flip steaks or fish a burger out of the fire.
+I carry a spatula and tongs to flip steaks or fish a burger out of the fire.

 Aluminum foil – The uses are too numerous to mention.

 Dish soap – Enamel dishes and pots clean with wipe of a rag.
 A bar of biodegradable Ivory soap serves multiple uses, including showers, shaving and dish-washing.

 Table cloth – Vinyl tablecloths are inexpensive.
 You don’t know who or what has been on that picnic table.

 Paper plates, towels, napkins? — Suit yourself, but remember that it’s garbage after one use.
 I leave the paper plates, napkins and plastic utensils at home, but paper towels have multiple uses when car camping.
 Reusable cotton cloths are best for backpackers.